Amazon Fire HD 10 Kids Edition specs

 The rear backplate of the Amazon Fire HD 10 Kids Edition Tablet is finished in matte black, with nothing else other than Amazon's branding and the aforementioned camera lens in residence.

-In terms of ports, the tablet charges via micro USB, and also features a 3.5mm audio jack.
+In terms of ports, the tablet charges via micro USB, and also features a 3.5mm audio jack for listening via a standard pair of headphones.

 Amazon Fire HD 10 Kids Edition Tablet review: hardware and screen